usvc/accounts/README.md

 | GET | /readyz | Returns 200 OK if ready to accept connections | **TODO** | N/A |

 > Refer to [the User documentation](./docs/User.md) for details on the user endpoints.
+> Refer to [the Security documentation](./docs/Security.md) for detials on the security endpoints.
 > Refer to [session.api.go](./session.api.go) for details on the session endpoints.

 # Configuration